North Carolina, The Triangle

 As a small animal veterinarian, I am very fortunate to have a career that I enjoy.
-I am one of fewer than 100 veterinarians worldwide, who has recently become a Certified Hospice and Palliative Care Veterinarian, after completing an 18 month intensive program.
+I am one of fewer than 200 veterinarians worldwide, who have become a Certified Hospice and Palliative Care Veterinarian, after completing an 18 month intensive program.
 Positively impacting the lives of my clients and their pets gives me a great feeling of satisfaction.
 I take great pleasure in the relationships that I have built serving clients.

 I am honored to serve my clients in a way that eases their grief and their pet’s life as peacefully as possible.
 Lap of Love allows me to help my patients move on to a place with no tears.
 Neither the family nor the pet should be in an anxious position at that very last moment.
 I try to create an experience so that it's the very best that a bad moment can be.
 If the pet can be kept comfortable and his or her quality of life maintained through nursing care and pain management, then pet owners may be able to extend the quality time they have with their cherished companions.
 Every being deserves a comfortable end.
 Having the pet at home enables the animal maximum comfort, hospice care allows the pet to enjoy the last days of life in familiar surroundings in the company of loved ones, and it allows the family to have more time with their pet and prepare for the loss of this beloved family member.